 Stain resistant ballistic nylon.

 Trusted by flight crews and consumers alike, the Travelpro Crew collections brings smart design and durability that earn top reviews year after year.
-The Maxlite collection was on our list for 2017 and this year we’re adding the Crew collection because of their stellar reviews and the limited lifetime warranty against defects that’s rare in the industry these days.
+The Maxlite collection was on our list for the past several years, and this year we're adding the Crew collection because of their stellar reviews and the limited lifetime warranty against defects that's rare in the industry these days.